HoldMyTicket/RiotMode/bower_components/material-design-lite/src/slider/README.md

 >**Note:** A disabled version of the slider is provided, and is invoked with the standard HTML boolean attribute `disabled`. `<input class="mdl-slider mdl-js-slider" type="range" id="s1" min="0" max="10" value="4" step="2" disabled />`
 >This attribute may be added or removed programmatically via scripting.

+>**Note:** Although the *value* attribute is used to set a slider's initial value, it should not be used to modify the value programmatically; instead, use the MDL `change()` method.
+For example, assuming that *slider1* is a slider object and *newvalue* is a variable containing the desired value, do not use `slider1.value = newvalue`; instead, use `slider1.MaterialSlider.change(newvalue)`.

+## More information
+For working examples of the **slider** component, see the MDL [slider demo page](www.github.com/google/material-design-lite/src/slider/demo.html).

+## License

+Copyright Google, 2015.
+Licensed under an Apache-2 license.